phillf/bashcleaner/README.md

 bashcleaner
 ===========

 Thank you for your interest in **bashcleaner**.
-This utility is releases under the GPLv3 license.
+This utility is released under the GPLv3 license.

 About bashcleaner
 -----------------